Close

 Interest for Deferment of Advance Tax (Section 234C)

-Interest on deferment of advance tax under Section 234C is applied in a specific condition where you are assessed tax dues after the financial year ends (due to department processing or other reasons).
+Interest u/s 234C on deferment of advance tax is applied in a specific condition where you have assessed tax dues after the financial year ends (due to department processing or other reasons).
 This interest is charged at a rate of 12% per annum on the outstanding tax liability.

 Section 234A of Income Tax Act